Sea observations

 Sea surface temperature

-SMHI presents the temperature near the surface from five sea buoys and a sea level gauge.
+SMHI presents the temperature near the surface from four sea buoys and a five tide gauges.
 The values are averaged over 10 minute periods.

 Waves